Introduction

 - Output: Single best recommendation

 You’ll see the difference instantly—less explanation, more decision.
-This isn’t about the tool; it’s about how the prompt limits the model’s choices.
+The difference comes from how the prompt restricts the model’s possible outputs.

 The Experiment: The Hiring Decision Test